Sacramento police arrest ‘related suspect’ in shooting that killed 6

 “Thoughts and prayers are not nearly enough,” Steinberg said at a news conference Sunday.
 “We must do more as a city, state and as a nation.
 This senseless epidemic of gun violence must be addressed.”

-The mayor will join other community leaders in a vigil for the victims at 7:30 p.m. tonight.
+The mayor was set to join other community leaders in a vigil for the victims at 7:30 p.m.
+Monday.

 “Our thoughts are with everyone who lost a loved one in the terrible gun violence this weekend in Sacramento,” Vice President Harris, a former California attorney general, said Monday in a tweet.
 “Enough is enough.
 Congress must act to end the epidemic of gun violence in America.”